 The best way to ensure optimal eye health is to have your eyes checked regularly.
 An examination by an eye doctor (Ophthalmologist) is prudent because eye diseases do not always have symptoms.
 Prompt and early detection and timely treatment can prevent visual loss.
 Screening can also detect dry eyes, allergic eye conditions and complications associated with prolonged use of contact lenses.

-- To measures the pressure inside the eye, called intraocular pressure (IOP), and determine whether one is at the risk of glaucoma.
+- To measures the intraocular pressure (IOP – pressure inside the eye), and determine risk of glaucoma.

-- Glaucoma is a serious eye disease in which there is increased fluid pressure within the eye.
-This increased pressure can damage the optic nerve, causing a loss of vision.
+- Glaucoma is a serious eye disease in which there is increased fluid pressure within the eye, and can damage the optic nerve causing loss of vision.

 - Who should go for Tonometry?